GuiyangXin/ar_marker_localization/README.md

 source devel/setup.bash
 roslaunch ar_marker_localization ar_maker_localization.launch
 ```
-The coordinate transformation from camera_link frame to marker frame is published on ros topic `/camera2markerTransformation`
+The coordinate transformation from base_link frame (camera's base is the centre of the screw circle) to marker frame is published on ros topic `/camera2markerTransformation`